Scoots78/stripe-booking-form-test/README.md

 # 🧪 Stripe + Eveve Test App

-## 🚀 Proposed Tech Stack (Flexable to needs)
+## 🚀 Tech Stack (Implemented)

 - **React** – Component-based UI rendering
 - **Tailwind CSS** – Utility-first styling
 - **Vite** – Fast development server and build tool

 A **temporary developer tool** to explore and debug the Stripe deposit/payment integration with the Eveve restaurant booking API.
+The core feature-set is now **fully implemented** (see “Feature Status” below).

 This app is designed to:
 - Simulate and observe the full Stripe payment or card registration flow.